 Interim reports: Grantees must submit quarterly financial reports, semi-annual progress reports, a final progress report, and, if applicable, an annual audit report in accordance with Office of Management and Budget Circular A-133.
 Future awards and fund drawdowns may be withheld if reports are delinquent.
-Semi-annual progress reports will be submitted in the Research Performance Progress Report (RPPR) format (www.nsf.gov/bfa/dias/policy/rppr/).

-Data sets: NIJ requires submission of all data sets produced or collected for the funded project, and any artifact associated with the project data.
+Data sets: NIJ requires submission of all data sets (original, intermediate, and final) produced or collected for the funded project, and any artifact associated with the project data.
 Included with the final sets of data should be the plan outlined in the Data Archiving Plan section of the proposal.